 When the rotor rotates in the stator cavity, the volume on the side of the air inlet is gradually expanded periodically to inhale the gas, while the volume on the side of the exhaust port is gradually reduced to compress the inhaled gas and discharge it from the exhaust valve.

 The vent valve is immersed in oil to prevent atmospheric air from entering the pump.
 The vacuum pump oil enters the pump chamber through the oil hole and the exhaust valve so that all the moving surfaces in the pump chamber are covered with oil, forming a seal between the suction chamber and the exhaust chamber.

-When the pump works for a period of time, when the pressure of the gas inhaled by the B chamber is low, even though it is compressed by the B chamber, the pressure cannot reach above one atmospheric pressure, and the auxiliary exhaust valve 1 cannot be discharged, and all the inhaled gas will enter The front-stage A room is discharged through the exhaust valve 3 through the continuous compression of the A room.
+When the pump works for some time, when the pressure of the gas inhaled by the B chamber is low, even though it is compressed by the B chamber, the pressure cannot reach above one atmospheric pressure.
+The auxiliary exhaust valve 1 cannot be discharged, and all the inhaled gas will enter The front-stage A room is discharged through the exhaust valve 3 through the continuous compression of the A room.